-Learning support, Social, emotional behaviour team, Educational Psychologist, Physical, medical team, ASD outreach If this is the case they will write an Educational Health Care Plan.
-If this is not the case, they will ask the school to continue with the support at SEN Support and also set up a meeting in school to ensure a plan is in place to ensure your child makes as much progress as possible. • Education Health Care Plan (EHCP) will outline the number of hours of individual/small group support your child will receive from the LA and how the support should be used and what strategies must be put in place.
-It will also have long and short term goals for your child. • The additional adult may be used to support your child with whole class learning, run individual programmes or run small groups including your child.
-This will be reviewed on an annual basis or before if your child's needs change How can I let the school know I am concerned about my child's progress in school? (academic, physical, Social, emotional or behavioural) If you feel that your conce child in more detail, arran about your child's progress firstly discuss this werns are not being addressed and you wish to disge a meeting with the SENCo and or Headteachappy about your child's progress and you have scuss them and the progress of your her.
-How will the school let me know if they have any concerns about my child's learning in school? progress Each term the teacher, SI concerns will be raised at a meeting between you are ted by the class teacher to discuss any concerns ENCo and Head meet to discuss progress about those meetings and the SENCo may arrange to nd the SENCO where she:- n to your concerns t each child in school so any
+If this is the case they will write an Educational Health Care Plan.
+If this is not the case, they will ask the school to continue with the support at SEN Support and also set up a meeting in school to ensure a plan is in place to ensure your child makes as much progress as possible.

+Education Health Care Plan (EHCP) will outline the number of hours of

+individual/small group support your child

+will receive from the LA and how the

+support should be used and what

+strategies must be put in place.
+It will

+also have long and short term goals for

+your child.

+The additional adult may be used to

+support your child with whole class

+learning, run individual programmes or

+run small groups including your child.

+This will be reviewed on an annual basis or

+before if your child's needs change

+An EHCP will remain with the young

+person until he/she is 25 years old and

+will be reviewed regularly

+How can I let the school know I am concerned about my child's progress in If you have any concerns about your child's progress firstly discuss this with their class teacher.
+If you feel that your concerns are not being addressed and you wish to discuss them and the progress of your child in more detail, arrange a meeting with the SENCo and or Headteacher.

+school? (academic, physical, Social, emotional or behavioural) Finally, if you still feel unhappy about your child's progress and you have followed all the routes above, you need to follow the complaints procedure

+How will the school let me know if they Initially you will be contacted by the class teacher to discuss any concerns they may have about your child's progress

+have any concerns about my child's learning in school?
+Each term the teacher, SENCo and Head meet to discuss progress about each child in school so any concerns will be raised at those meetings and the SENCo may arrange to speak to you.
+This will likely involve a meeting between you and the SENCO where she:- Will listen to your concerns

-Explain any additional support your child may receive May seek your permission to discuss your child's needs with outside professionals such as the learning support team or an educational psychologist etc There will also be parent's evenings throughout the school year How is extra support allocated to children and how do they move between different SEN levels?
+Explain any additional support your child may receive May seek your permission to discuss your child's needs with outside professionals such as

+the learning support team or an educational psychologist etc

+There will also be parent's evenings throughout the school year How is extra support allocated to children and how do they move between different SEN levels?
 The school budget is provided by Somerset County Council, based on the number of children in school.
 There is an SEND allowance within that budget The SENCo and Headteacher look at the provision needed to help each child be the best they can be and then discuss all the information they have about SEND in the school including Which children get extra support already Which children need additional support Which children are not making expected progress They then decide where the resources/support or training is needed This is regularly reviewed around the pupil progress meetings If your child needs a high level of support the SENCo and Headteacher may decide to apply for an EHCP